FuscaSoftware/Network-Scanner/README.md

 # Network-Scanner
 Tiny and overhead free network scanner to find used IP's.

 I got several Routers at home.
-Most i don't forget, the IP's where anywhere at 192.168.3.150 and 192.168.3.200.
+Mostly i forget the IP's.
+They usual configured anywhere at 192.168.3.150 and 192.168.3.200.
 But often i have no glue where exactly.

 So i coded this little scanner.